The worst sledge I heard was during a Northern League football match in New Zealand.

 "We would like to move on and will not be making any further comment."

-Geelong coach Chris Scott says the AFL must move with the times and accept that on-field sledging and verbal attacks on players are not acceptable.
+Geelong coach Chris Scott at the time said the AFL must move with the times and accept that on-field sledging and verbal attacks on players are not acceptable.

 The problem is, there is no such thing as a clearly defined line that all parties agree to with sledging.
 Human nature being complicated, what constitutes abuse to one person is banter to another.

 It doesn't really matter what a sledgers intent is either - it will be judged by how it was received.
 Humour, banter, chirp - they are all just words that sometimes disguise the poison that tips the barb.

 The aims of sledging are clear, to get inside the head of your opponent and put them off their game.
 Mental disintegration as it has become known.
 It is used heavily in cricket because it only takes one lapse in judgement to lose your wicket, but it can be effective in other ball sports.
 If you are able to get inside the head of a five-eighth in a game of rugby or a football goalkeeper you can be well on the way to victory.

 It was an inappropriate sledge which helped Italy win the Football World Cup in 2006.

 Italian defender Marco Materazzi told Zinedine Zidane that he preferred his "whore of a sister" to his shirt.
 Zidane responded by head butting the Inter Milan defender in the chest and being dramatically sent off.
 That incident preceded France losing the final in a penalty shoot-out.

 "Six stupid words.
 I made a mistake but Zidane also made a mistake in reacting the way he did," said the uncompromising Materazzi months later.